-If a Change in Control occurs and on the date thereof or thereafter during an LTIP Performance Period described in the first paragraph of this Section 6.4(a) a Participant who has received an LTIP Award with respect to such LTIP Performance Period suffers a Qualifying Event or subsequent to the Change in Control dies, becomes Disabled, or Retires, then, with respect to each such LTIP Performance Period, such Participant (or, in the case of death, such Participant's estate) shall (i) within five business days after the occurrence of the Qualifying Event, death, Disability or Retirement, receive a payment from the Company equal to (A) the Payment Amount applicable to such Participant's LTIP Award for such LTIP Performance Period multiplied by a fraction, the number of which is the number of days during the period beginnin g on the date of such Participant's commencement of participation in the Program for such LTIP Performance Period and ending on the date such Participant died, became Disabled, Retired or suffered the Qualifying Event, and the denominator of which is the number of days in the entire LTIP Performance Period, minus (B) the aggregate payments, if any, made or payable to such Participant pursuant to the second paragraph of this Section 6.4(a) with respect to calendar years that ended prior to the date of such Participant's Qualifying Event, death, Disability or Retirement, and (ii) not be entitled to any additional payment under the Program with respect to a calendar year that ended prior to the date of such Participant's Qualifying Event, death, Disability or Retirement).
+If a Change in Control occurs and on the date thereof or thereafter during an LTIP Performance Period described in the first paragraph of this Section 6.4(a) a Participant who has received an LTIP Award with respect to such LTIP Performance Period suffers a Qualifying Event or subsequent to the Change in Control dies, becomes Disabled, or Retires, then, with respect to each such LTIP Performance Period, such Participant (or, in the case of death, such Participant's estate) shall (i) within five business days after the occurrence of the Qualifying Event, death, Disability or Retirement, receive a payment from the Company equal to (A) the Payment Amount applicable to such Participant's LTIP Award for such LTIP Performance Period multiplied by a fraction, the numerator of which is the number of days during the period beginnin g on the date of such Participant's commencement of participation in the Program for such LTIP Performance Period and ending on the date such Participant died, became Disabled, Retired or suffered the Qualifying Event, and the denominator of which is the number of days in the entire LTIP Performance Period, minus (B) the aggregate payments, if any, made or payable to such Participant to the second paragraph of this Section 6.4(a) with respect to calendar years that ended prior to the date of such LTIP Performance Period (other than any unpaid amount owed to such Participant pursuant to the second paragraph of this Section 6.4(a) with respect to the second paragraph of this Section to the date of such Participant's Qualifying Event, death, Disability or Retirement, Disability or Retirement).

-If a Change in Control occurs and a Participant who has received an Award with respect to an LTIP Performance Period described in the first paragraph of this Section 6.4(a) did not die, become Disabled, Retire or suffer a Qualifying Event during such Performance Period and such Participant remained continuously employed by the Company from the date he or she received such Award until the last day of such Performance Period, then, with respect to each such Performance Period, such Participant shall receive a payment from the Company within five business days after the last day of such Performance Period in an amount equal to (i) the Payment Amount applicable to such Participant's Award for such Performance Period, minus (ii) the aggregate payments, if any, made or payable to such Participant pursuant to the second paragraph of th is Section 6.4(a) with respect to such Award.
+If a Change in Control occurs and a Participant who has received an Award with respect to an LTIP Performance Period described in the first paragraph of this Section 6.4(a) did not die, become Disabled, Retire or suffer a Qualifying Event during such Performance Period and such Participant remained continuously employed by the Company from the date he or she received such Award until the last day of such Performance Period, then, with respect to each such Performance Period, such Participant shall receive a payment from the Company within five business days after the last day of such Performance Period, minus (ii) the Payment Amount applicable to such Participant's Award for such Performance Period, minus (ii) the aggregate payments, if any, made or payable to such Participant pursuant to the second paragraph of th is Section 6.4(a) with respect to such Award.